JohnMalmsteen/gamejamproject/README.md

 ![Image of MiB Agent](https://github.com/JohnMalmsteen/gamejamproject/blob/master/Assets/Sprites/hi_mib_walk_8.png)

 Over the course of the game jam we aimed to implement the basic gameplay.
+Some people may believe in many conspiracies, or just sort of spout nonsense.
-The people being questioned will grow suspicious and run away if you bother them too much.
-If they run when you think they know too much and cannot wipe their memory, then you may decide to shoot and kill them to keep the truth getting out.
+It's up to you to decide if other people will believe them, and ascertain their truth threat.
+As people are questioned they grow suspicious and run away if you bother them too much.
+Rightly so, as you may decide to shoot and kill them to keep the truth getting out.
 We planned many different 'you suck' game over screens, severity being on how horrible you are to the townsfolk, however these didn't make the 48 hour deadline.